ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-vector-sf.md

     ## 4891786 Kingsknowe Golf Course 4891786 golf_course MULTIPOLYGON (((-3.265052 5...
     ## 4892551                   <NA> 4892551        <NA> MULTIPOLYGON (((-3.146338 5...
 ```

-<br /> Here, we can see the type of geometry of this sf object
+Here, we can see the type of geometry of this sf object
 (`MULTIPOLYGON`), the coordinate reference system (WGS 84 - more on that
 in the next section!), and some of the values of each of the columns,
 including the geometry column.
 Let’s see the unique values of “leisure”: